 So the QTU organiser knew that I was going to be punished.

 But he did not know why, other than 'because you are a woman'.

-On 29 November 2000, Acting Principal Mrs GR gave me a letter -
+On 29 November 2000, two days after the 'mediated' meeting, Acting Principal Mrs GR gave me a letter -

 (2469 File F document 19)

 - to advise me that she and the usual principal, Mr DL

 - who was on leave at the time and had not spoken to me about the situation -

 had agreed that "the (Diminished Workplace Performance) process is warranted".